What Do Human Resources Specialist Do?

 |District of Columbia||$93,880|

-What Tools & Technology do Human Resources Specialists Use?
+Tools & Technologies Used by Human Resources Specialists

 - Microsoft Excel